zydou/QQ-Linux/README.md

 This repo holds the releases of QQ client for Linux.

-`.deb`, `.rpm` and `.AppImage` version are downloaded from the [official site](https://im.qq.com/linuxqq).
+`.deb`, `.rpm` and `.AppImage` files are downloaded from the [official site](https://im.qq.com/linuxqq).

-The tarball releases are created based on the `.AppImage` version.
+The tarball release is created based on the `.AppImage` version.

 ## Download

-You can download from the [releases page](https://github.com/zydou/QQ-Linux/releases/latest).
+You can download them from the [releases page](https://github.com/zydou/QQ-Linux/releases/latest).